Masmiseim36/nxpSDK/boards/evkbmimxrt1170/lwip_examples/lwip_httpsrv_enet_qos/freertos/cm7/readme.md

 ## Overview

-The lwip_httpsrv demo application demonstrates an HTTPServer on the lwIP TCP/IP stack with bare metal SDK or FreeRTOS.The user uses an Internet browser to send a request for connection.
-The board acts as an HTTP server and sends a Webpage back to the PC.
+The lwip_httpsrv demo application demonstrates an HTTP server on the lwIP TCP/IP stack with bare metal SDK or FreeRTOS.
+The user uses an Internet browser to send a request for connection.
+The board acts as an HTTP server and sends a webpage back to the PC.

 ## Supported Boards